Klongrich/beta/README.md

 ### In the "submit_data_to_ipfs" function the "attributes" tab in the JSON is where you can select your own traits for open-sea.

+# viewing your nft assests

+View page will allow you to view meta and analytics on your current NFTs as allow you to list them for sell or purchase other ones.